Net Worth Calculator

 The Fundamental Equation of Personal Wealth

-Calculating net worth is based on a simple, yet powerful, accounting equation that provides a clear picture of financial standing.
+Calculating net worth is based on a simple yet powerful accounting equation.

 total assets = sum of all owned valuables (cash, investments, real estate, etc.)